JuicerV3/Hackintosh_OpenCore_Lenovo-Z50-70/README.md

 * Audio: Conexant CX20751/2 @ Intel Lynx Point-LP PCH - High Definition Audio Controller [B2]
 * Ethernet: Realtek RTL8168/8111 PCI-E Gigabit Ethernet Adapter (PHY: Realtek RTL8111)
 * WLAN: ~~Atheros AR9565 802.11b/g/n Wireless Network Adapter~~ / Intel Dual Band Wireless AC 3160

+**Before continue:** If you have difference **Wlan card** other than Intel (Intel Dual Band Wireless AC 3160 compatible kexts were used) **removes/excludes: _AirportItlwm.kext, BlueToolFixup.kext, IntelBTPatcher.kext, IntelBluetoothFirmware.kext_** from **EFI/OC/Kexts** folder and **config.plist** and replace with one that work for your modem. otherwise Wifi&Bluetooth will not work properly or will not boot at all.

+## How to check laptop model
+* To check **laptop model** head to [Lenovo Z50-70 support](https://pcsupport.lenovo.com/us/en/products/laptops-and-netbooks/lenovo-z-series-laptops/lenovo-z50-70) page. then enter your serial number in the box (S/N number located under your laptop) and then check your laptop name and type (E.g. Z50-70 Laptop (Lenovo) - Type 80E7)
+* Laptop **model name** located under your laptop (E.g. 20354)
+* If your type/modelname match my laptop then you can use my EFI with little/without issue if not then grab what work build&test it yourself. **Laptop model:(80E7 / 20354 / 59422137)**

 ## Links/Guides
 * https://github.com/acidanthera/OpenCorePkg (OpenCore Bootloader)